Table of Contents

 8. The crosshairs are aimed in the main scope at the point to be measured using the locking knobs present on the side of the theodolite.
-The horizontal and the vertical angles are recorded using the viewing scope found on the theodolite’s side.
+The horizontal and vertical angles are recorded using the viewing scope found on the theodolite’s side.

 We are sorry that this post was not useful for you!